-The District's Water System serves this entire area, reaching approximately 1.3 million people, or approximately 53% of the combined population of Alameda County and Contra Costa County.
-The District's Wastewater System treats and disposes of the wastewater from an area within the District designated as Special District No. 1, serving approximately 650,000 people in an approximately 88 square mile area of the two counties, extending from Richmond in the north, southward to San Leandro.
+The District's Water System serves this entire area, reaching approximately 1.4 million people, or approximately 53% of the combined population of Alameda County and Contra Costa County.
+The District's Wastewater System treats and disposes of the wastewater from an area within the District designated as Special District No. 1, serving approximately 680,000 people in an approximately 88 square mile area of the two counties, extending from Richmond in the north, southward to San Leandro.

-Table 3 shows the population trends for the six largest cities in the District, Alameda and Contra Costa Counties and the State for the current and last four years.
+Table 3 shows the population trends for the six largest cities in the District, Alameda and Contra Costa Counties and the State for the five years 2011 to 2015.